mtormento/evchargetime/README.md

 ```

 ## Benchmarking
-This benchmark will run the program on about 1 millions rows.
+This benchmark will run the program on about 1 million rows.
 ```sh
 go test -bench . github.com/mtormento/evchargetime/go/calc
 ```

 ### Result on test system
-This benchmark run has executed the program 4 times in a row on about 1 millions rows on a test system.
+This benchmark run has executed the program 4 times in a row on about 1 million rows on a test system.
 ```
 goos: linux
 goarch: amd64